 Structural services include elevated concrete pouring for products such as columns, elevated beams and structural walls.
-Light commercial services include horizontally poured concrete for products such as sidewalks, ramps, tilt walls and trenches.
+Light commercial services include horizontally poured concrete for products such as slabs, sidewalks, ramps and tilt walls.
 Other services comprise labor related to concrete pouring such as rebar installation and pumping services and typically support the Company's structural and light commercial services.